 Jamison studied International Business and Chinese at University and as a part of that degree, went on to study in China for a year.

 In his spare time he enjoys travelling, playing sports and learning new things.
 As part of my new year’s resolution, He started his journey at the Faith & Belief Forum in March 2021 and is look forward to working on various media projects.

 Programmes Manager, Movement Building

-- He has an MA in Religion and Public Life from the University of Leeds and has published his research into non-religious identification where he interviewed attendees of the Sunday Assembly
+Tim has a wealth of experience in student engagement and also previously taught English to Buddhist monks in India.
+He has an MA in Religion and Public Life from the University of Leeds and has published his research into non-religious identification where he interviewed attendees of the Sunday Assembly.

 Programmes Coordinator, Workplace & Community